Plain Flour to Self-Raising Flour Calculator & Ratio

 Why Make Your Own Self-Raising Flour?

-Self-raising flour is simply plain flour with a measured amount of baking powder (and a pinch of salt) already mixed in.
+Self-raising flour is plain flour with a measured amount of baking powder (and a pinch of salt) already mixed in.
 Making your own means you only need to keep plain flour in the cupboard, and you can control the exact ratio for your recipe.
 It is especially useful in British baking, where many recipes call for self-raising flour that may not be available in other countries.
 Using the calculator above ensures you get the ratio right every time, no matter how much flour your recipe needs.

 What Does Baking Powder Do?

-Baking powder is a leavening agent — it releases carbon dioxide when it comes into contact with moisture and heat, causing the batter or dough to rise.
+Baking powder is a leavening agent.
+It releases carbon dioxide when it comes into contact with moisture and heat, causing the batter or dough to rise.
 Too little baking powder and your bake will be dense; too much and it can leave a bitter aftertaste.
-The standard ratio of 2g per 100g of flour is well-tested for most recipes.
+The standard ratio of 2 g per 100 g of flour is well-tested for most recipes.

 Frequently Asked Questions